BeyondMD/gitflow/README.md

 Periodically, changes made to `devel` (if any) should be merged back into your feature branch by the lead of said feature.

 ```
-$ git merge devel                           // merges changes from devel into minor branch
+$ git merge devel                           // merges changes from devel into feature branch
 ```

 When development on the feature is complete a pull request should be created.
 The assignee should be the person who was assigned the feature ie. the team lead, or single dev and the reviewer should be your lead or your assigned reviewer.

 ### Minor Branches

 Minor branches differ from feature branches only semantically.
 Minor branches will be created when there is something small such as a bug or small change on the live site that should be fixed/added and merged into the next deployment and should be related to a story on taiga.
 For that reason, a minor branch will typically be completed in a single sprint.
-When the minor branch is completed, it should be merged back into `devel`.
+The minor branch will always be merged via a pull request back into the `devel` branch.

 Although likelihood will be less, during the lifespan of the minor branches development, the lead should watch the `devel` branch to see if there have been commits since the the minor branch was branched.
-Any and all changes to `devel` should be merged into the minor branch before creating a pull request back to `devel`; this can be done at various times during the project and will always happen at the end, but time to handle merge conflicts should be accounted for.
+Any and all changes to `devel` should be merged into the minor branch before creating a pull request back to `devel`; this can be done at various times during the project and always happen at the end of the branches lifespan, but time to handle merge conflicts should be accounted for.

 #### Branching Rules:
 * Must branch from: `devel`